 The purpose of the Tualatin Valley (TV) Highway Transit Project is to improve mobility and access to transit in the TV Highway Corridor for residents, employees, and visitors, in particular, communities of color and low-income communities who have historically lacked access to quality public transit in the region.
 It will improve connections to downtown Beaverton, the Aloha Town Center, downtown Hillsboro, downtown Cornelius, downtown Forest Grove and TriMet's regional light rail system.
-In addition, the project will increase meaningful involvement in transportation planning, identify corridor needs beyond the roadway and define strategies to support the community and minimize potential community and business displacement that may occur with future transportation investments.
-A coalition of community-based organizations will identify these strategies and, with staff support, compile them into a TV Highway Equitable Development Strategy.
-Metro staff is currently working with the Southwest Equity Coalition to create the new coalition for this effort on TV Highway.
+In addition, the project will increase meaningful involvement in transportation planning, identify corridor needs beyond the roadway and defining strategies to support the community and minimize potential community and business displacement that may occur with future transportation investments.
+A coalition of community-based organizations will create a TV Highway Equitable Development Strategy pulling these strategies into one, clear, action plan.
+Metro staff is working with the Southwest Equity Coalition to create a new coalition for TV Highway that will work in parallel with the transit planning.